cse110-fall21-group9/cse110-fa21-group9/specs/ADR/adr-002-audience.md

 ### Positive Consequences

 * Our view of our target audience becomes clearer.
+Moreover, we have a better idea of what our app should look like:
+  * no-nonsense
+  * to-the-point
-Moreover, we have a better idea of what our app should look like: no-nonsense, to-the-point, not replete with silly colloquialisms to grab the attention of the average person in our age group.
+  * not replete with silly colloquialisms to grab the attention of the average person in our age group.

 ### Negative Consequences